uhop/dcl-site/source/docs/mixins/cleanup/index.md

 ### Constructor

-Constructor initializes an internal state required for `Cleranup` to function.
+Constructor initializes an internal state required for `Cleanup` to function.
 It creates a single property on an instance called `__cleanupStack`.

 ### `pushCleanup(resource, cleanup)`